corona-warn-app/cwa-documentation/event_registration.md

 An adversary can target specific venues by obtaining the respective QR code and pretending a check-in.
 If the adversary also obtains the authorization to submit the check-ins to the CWA Server, false warnings would be issued for these venues.

 The difficulty of this attack is dominated by the difficulty of obtaining authorization to submit check-ins.
-This is currently only possible with a confirmed positive test for SARS-CoV-2 or by obtaining a Tele TAN from the hotline.
-While a confirmed positive test is difficult obtain without putting oneself at risk, a valid Tele TAN can be obtained for example by Social Engineering.
+This is currently only possible with a confirmed positive test for SARS-CoV-2 or by obtaining a TeleTAN from the hotline.
+While a confirmed positive test is difficult obtain without putting oneself at risk, a valid TeleTAN can be obtained for example by Social Engineering.

 To mitigate the risk, CWA only allows a certain number of check-ins per day.
 This prevents to scale such an attack by a single adversary across a multitude of venues.